 Is my building historic?

 Yes--if it is listed on the National Register of Historic Places or is located within a National Register Historic District and contributes to the district's significance, or if it is part of a local historic district.
-To confirm if your property is eligible, email Mercedes Monteiro or call her at (401) 222-4133.
+To confirm if your property is eligible, first try the Historic Property Search database; for assistance, email Mercedes Monteiro or call her at (401) 222-4133.

 What if my building seems historic but isn't listed on the National Register or State Register?